Are LOPs going way?

 Kyle Kinberger, National Sales Manager for HMR Funding

 With the rise in effectiveness from a select group of full service Medical Funding companies, Letters of Protection (LOPs) could conceivably become a relic of the past.
 From a medical provider’s standpoint, the risk involved with accepting a LOP for third party liability medical services is often just too risky.
-Why accept the risk of non-payment when working with a medical funding company, like HMR Funding, can guarantee prompt fair payment and free the medical provider from the stress of having to wait months, if not years, for the underlying legal case to close?
+Why accept the risk of non-payment when working with a medical funding company, like HMR Funding, can provide fair payment and free the medical provider from the stress of having to wait months, if not years, for the underlying legal case to close?

 A quality full service medical funding company, like HMR Funding, is often a much better option for medical providers since we remove the risk of non-payment.
-HMR Funding will review the case before any services are provided, and can then offer to purchase the post medical service bills from the medical provider at an agreed upon rate, therefore providing the doctor immediate payment with no risk.
+HMR Funding will review the case before any services are provided, and can then offer to purchase the post medical service bills from the medical provider at an agreed upon rate, therefore providing the doctor payment with no risk.

 At HMR Funding we research and underwrite the underlying legal case at no cost to the medical provider.
 If we elect NOT to purchase the medical receivables due to inherent risks with the legal case, then it may not be a case the medical provider would want to accept.
 Also, the medical provider does not have to concern themselves with the ultimate outcome of the legal case.
 If the underlying legal case is ultimately won, lost or is settled outside of a court of law, the medical provider has been paid for their services – often many months or years earlier.

 If the medical provider elects to accept a Letter of Protection from the patient’s personal injury attorney, the medical provider is at the mercy of the legal system for payment.
 It could take months or years for the legal case to be resolved, and even upon resolution there is no guarantee the patient will be able to pay the invoice amount due to the medical provider.